-How Do I Know if What I Am Going Through Is Addiction to Alcohol or Drugs?
+How Do I Know if I am Addicted to Alcohol or Drugs?

 Unfortunately, it’s not always easy to know if you are dependent on alcohol or drugs.
 Many individuals do not believe what they have is addiction even after it’s visible to those around them, and there is no single factor to it.
 Addiction is a combination of factors, and only an experienced professional can assess if someone is alcohol- or drug-dependent.

 Typically, professionals observe a pattern of behavior that points to substance abuse.
 This includes the following: